sachinkodkani/authentication/README.md

-# pro-constro-server
+# authentication
-An application which provides solution for civil/construction industry
+A microservice which provides authentication service for other applications.